Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 #### Check that you can ping the central builder

-Check that you can ping the central builder.
 Depending on whether the node you're ping'ing from is within RPCI's DMZ or not, use the central builder's short or long (i.e. hostname+domain) hostname.
 For example:

     ping malbec1                                   # from within RPCI's DMZ ping malbec1.bioconductor.org                  # from anywhere else